franklynux/Cognetiks_devops_technical_assessment/README.md

 ## Overview

-This project demonstrates production-ready Infrastructure as Code (IaC) for deploying a Django application on AWS.
-I've implemented the solution using both Terraform and CloudFormation to showcase different approaches to infrastructure automation.
+This project demonstrates a production-ready, highly available Infrastructure as Code (IaC) solution for deploying a Django web application on AWS.
+The implementation showcases enterprise-grade infrastructure automation using both Terraform and CloudFormation, featuring multi-tier architecture, automated scaling, comprehensive monitoring, and security best practices.

+**Key Features:**
+- Multi-AZ deployment for high availability and fault tolerance
+- Auto-scaling based on CPU utilization (70% threshold)
+- Automated Django application deployment with Gunicorn and Nginx
+- PostgreSQL RDS database with Multi-AZ failover
+- Application Load Balancer with health checks
+- VPC with public, private, and database subnet tiers
+- CloudWatch monitoring with SNS email alerts
+- Systems Manager Session Manager for secure instance access
+- CI/CD ready with GitHub Actions for Docker builds

 ## Architecture